lk-geimfari/mimesis/docs/installation.rst

 **Mimesis** works only on Python 3.5 and higher.
 Developers have not plans related to adding support for old versions of Python, such as 2.7.

-Also, possibly Mimesis will work fine on PyPy 3, but we have not tested it on PyPy, therefore, use it with PyPy at your own risk.
+Also, possibly Mimesis will work fine on latest version of PyPy 3, but we have not tested it on PyPy, therefore, use it with PyPy at your own risk.

 Install Mimesis